pelias-deprecated/chef-osmpolygons/README.md

       "australia" => ["left", "bottom", "right", "top"]
     }

-The second method is to create a file and specify the path to it:
+The second method is to create a file and specify the path to it.
+This file should be managed directly via a process outside of this cookbook (i.e. in a wrapper cookbook):

     node[:osmpolygons][:extracts][:hash_from_file] = '/etc/some_file_containing_json.json'